 LEDA: Tell us about the culture of Bahama Bucks?

 KB: The first thing that we tell our Avalanche Crews and our staff is that we want to be flavorful, friendly, and fun.
 I mean, that really is our vibe.
 And we want that not only in our corporate office, not only in our warehouse but also in our shops with boots on the ground.
 Our goal is to bless, refresh and create a Mini-Vacation for our guests.
-Really, it’s that simple, but also, I think the biggest piece of culture is how you treat people.
+Really, it’s that simple.
+But also, I think the biggest piece of culture is how you treat people.
 That starts from the top, and if the owners are kind and create a culture that is centered around our values and blessing our guests, it will be reflected in the experience we provide not only to the people who come into our office but to every guest who visits our shops.
-We make decisions based on the question, ‘does this Bless Our Guest?’
+We make decisions based on the question, ‘does this bless our guest?’
 If we remember what drives us, what is our why then we’re always going to have a great culture.

 LEDA: How have you established your culture to be what it is today?

 KB: I think this starts with the leadership.
 I’m a firm believer in promoting from within.
 When it comes to our shops, I want to give a 16-year-old a pathway for growth.
 It’s rare for us to hire a manager from outside of the company to come in and manage this team.
 Why would I not choose someone who has already grown from a newbie all the way up the ranks to be a manager?
 The respect is already there.
 I believe this creates a great culture because our team members and our managers have years of experience within our company, which means they have bought into the culture.
 I also think it’s very important how we respect one another.
-Conflict in a corporate office is something that can’t be avoided, but how do we treat each other when we have conflict?
-Do we speak respectfully to each other, or is it ugly?
+Conflict in a corporate office is something that can’t be avoided.
+But how do we treat each other when we have conflict?
+Do we speak respectfully to each other or is it ugly?
 How we want our teams to work starts from the top.
-We ask ourselves, “how can we grow our brand, create new ideas, and resolve conflict in a very professional kind way?”
+We ask ourselves, ‘how can we grow our brand, create new ideas, and resolve conflict in a very professional and kind way?’
 Unkindness is not tolerated within our office.

 LEDA: Your teams in the shops and in the office are tight-knit, and all have a great rapport with one another.
 How do you maintain that?

 KB: I try hard to pour into all managers within our franchise system while they are here in Lubbock for training.
-However, the shop will always reflect the owner or owners’ vibe.
+However, the shop will always reflect the vibe of the owner.
 If the owner has a stingy heart, that shop reflects a stingy heart.
 If the owner is kind, friendly, flavorful, and fun, that energy will be reflected within the shop.
 I believe leadership is influence.
 Leadership is an example.
 Those are the two most powerful tools that a leader has.
 How you do things is how they will do things.
 More is caught than taught, always.
 So, you do have to mop the floor every once in a while; it doesn’t mean you have to do it all the time.
 It is crucial for your crew to see you are going to be right there beside them.

 I just recently had all our Lubbock managers over to my house for dinner.
 I genuinely care about my managers, and if I can pour into them and tell them that I love them and that I care about them not only as a person but as our management team, they’re going to replicate that down the line.